ignotaC/epicanime/README.md

 Danganronpa ( only first season rest can be ignored )

 Vampire Bloodlust second part especialy tho first one is not so bad

+Happy Sugar Life - i think it's worth to watch it.
+Could be better show but still original.
+Messed up also - very much.

 Ninja scroll + serises